 Misting a ponytail palm with water.
 Getty Images

-It is normal for older leaves to turn brown and dry out, especially the tips.
+It is normal for the older leaves of a ponytail palm to turn brown and dry out, especially the tips.
 You can trim these brown tips if you prefer a neater appearance, but it is not necessary for the plant's health.
 Brown tips usually occur due to environmental factors such as low humidity or overwatering.

 How to prune a ponytail palm